 We designed our Upper School program around the expectation that 21st-century learners will become entrepreneurs, leaders, and game changers.
 We consider ourselves a small “liberal arts high school” with a look and feel similar to a small liberal arts college.
 We challenge the status quo and address difficult questions.
 Our Upper School community benefits from a dedicated full-time college counselor, and many of our graduates have expressed that their transition to college was seamless.

-Core academic courses for 9th-12h graders are A-G approved, the standard required for entrance to the University of California and California State University systems.
-SCVi is also the only school in the Santa Clarita Valley to be designated an International Baccalaureate (IB) World School.
+Core academic courses for 9th-12th graders are A-G approved, the standard required for entrance to the University of California and California State University systems.
+SCVi is proud to be designated an International Baccalaureate (IB) World School.
 Our rigorous IB curriculum prepares learners to become active, thoughtful, and knowledgeable global citizens.
 In addition, some colleges accept IB classes for college credits.
-For more information on our IB program, click here.
+For more information, view our IB program page.

 Our open-campus concept instills a strong sense of responsibility in our learners and fosters development of life skills crucial to their success, both personally and professionally, after graduation.
 And our small campus creates a sense of community that allows creativity to thrive.

-In addition to our site-based programs, we also offer personalized learning options: iLEAD Innovation Studios (independent study) and SCVi Exploration (home study).
+In addition to our site-based program, we also offer SCVi Exploration (home study).